oxlip-lang/oxlip-doc/src/doc/related.md

 ## [Oxlip API Language](https://doc.oxlip-lang.org)

-OAL takes a different approach by defining an algebra and a functional evaluation strategy dedicated to the composition of low-level REST concepts into modular OpenAPI definitions.
+Oxlip takes a different approach by defining an algebra and a functional evaluation strategy dedicated to the composition of low-level REST concepts into modular OpenAPI definitions.
 One can argue that extensible languages like Dhall could achieve similar objectives.
-As a specialized language, OAL has the potential to provide a more compact syntax, easier to learn, to read and to manage at scale.
+As a specialized language, Oxlip has the potential to provide a more compact syntax, easier to learn, to read and to manage at scale.

 ---